CartoDB/documentation/app/content/spatial-extension-bq/overview/spatial-indexes.md

 ### H3

 H3 is a multiresolution hexagonal global grid system with hierarchical indexing.
 It supports sixteen resolutions, each of them composed by cells with one seventh the area of the lower resolution containing cell.
 Each hexagon cell at a particular resolution is uniquely identified, and these identifiers can be easily truncated to find the coarser containing cell.
-However, since an hexagon cannot be exactly subdivided into seven hexagons, this process results in a fixed amount of shape distortion.
+However, since an hexagon cannot be exactly subdivided into seven hexagons, this process always results in a fixed amount of shape distortion.

 <div class="figures-table">
     <figure class="figure">